 What is a blood transfusion?

-A blood transfusion is a procedure in which you receive blood or parts of blood through
+During a blood transfusion, you receive blood or parts of blood through an IV (intravenous)

 There are many reasons you may need a transfusion.
 Your healthcare provider will explain